AdamLien/dify-mcp-client/README.md

 # dify-mcp-client
-`MCP Client` as Agent Strategy Plugin.
+`MCP Client` as Agent Strategy Plugin with Computer Using Agent (UI-TARS-SDK) support.
 > [!IMPORTANT]
 > Dify is not `MCP Server` but `MCP Host`.